BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 >All of [Malick's] movies are about worlds. [...]
 Each film is about some aspect of the world. -- Hubert Dreyfus

 And according to Martin Woessner in *What Is Heideggerian Cinema?
-Film, Philosophy, and Cultural Mobility* {cite}`woessner:2011`:
-Film gives us a meaningful world at the same time that it mirrors our own growing alienation from the world.
+Film, Philosophy, and Cultural Mobility* {cite}`woessner:2011`, film gives us a meaningful world at the same time that it mirrors our own growing alienation from the world.
 Moviegoers are simultaneously engaged and disengaged.
 With regard to the former, we can say that cinema gives us what, in our everyday lives, we take for granted or do not acknowledge, mainly because it is too difficult to do so.
 It gives us precisely what Malick was looking for as a student in his philosophy classes, namely, a sense of the world, if not exactly a complete knowledge of one's place in it.